nager/Nager.Country/README.md

 # Nager.Country

-The country informations are available in the `nuget` package or as `json` in the [zip package](https://github.com/nager/Nager.Country/releases/latest/download/countries.zip)
+The Worldwirde Country Informations are available over the `nuget` package or as `json` in the [zip package](https://github.com/nager/Nager.Country/releases/latest/download/countries.zip).
+The collection contains the Informations for 250 Countries.

-Worldwirde Country Informations with the following fields: CommonName, OfficialName, Translation, Alpha2Code, Alpha3Code, NumericCode, TLD, Region, SubRegion, BorderCountrys, Currencies, CallingCodes
+**Example Data**
 ```
 {
   "commonName": "Austria",